 Since grocery shopping is a bit challenging these days, planning a meal is similar to a bad episode of Chopped.
 Instead of choosing what vegetables I plan to put in my recipes is dependent on what vegetables are available on the shelves.

-In order to make sure you don’t overcook your vegetables, it is important to cook the vegetables in stages.
-But, it is also important to remember you will technically be cooking the vegetables twice; once sauteed in a pan, and then again when the vegetable strudel is baked.
+To make sure you don't overcook your vegetables cook the vegetables in stages.
+It is also important to remember you will technically be cooking the vegetables twice, once sauteed in a pan and then again when the vegetable strudel is baked.

 First, I saute the mushrooms and onions.
 Then, I add the cauliflower, broccoli, and asparagus.
-In order to avoid overcooking, make sure to saute all the vegetables for no more than 15 minutes, from start to finish, ending with the kale.
+To avoid overcooking, make sure to saute all the vegetables for no more than 15 minutes, from start to finish, ending with the kale.

-Once the vegetables are cooked al dente, remove them from the heat, and make the vegetable gravy.
+Once cooked al dente, remove the vegetables from the heat, and make the vegan gravy.